This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 Windows 11

-2. Both monitors should appear as numbered rectangles.
+- Both monitors appear as numbered rectangles.
 If only one shows, click Detect

-3. Drag the monitor rectangles to match your physical arrangement — which one is physically to the left, which is to the right
+- Drag the rectangles to match your physical arrangement — which monitor is physically left, which is right

-4. Set Display mode to Extend these displays (not Duplicate or Show only)
+- Set Display mode to Extend these displays (not Duplicate)

 macOS (Sequoia and later)

-3. Drag the display rectangles to match physical placement
+- Drag display rectangles to match physical placement

-5. Check that each display is set to its native resolution and correct refresh rate
+- Verify each display is at native resolution and correct refresh rate

-macOS mirror vs. extend: If your second display shows a mirrored desktop, hold the Option key while clicking Arrangement and uncheck Mirror Displays.
+Mirror vs. extend: If the second display shows a mirrored desktop, hold the Option key while clicking Arrangement and uncheck Mirror Displays.

 Step 5: Ergonomic Positioning

-The common setup mistake is placing both monitors in exactly the same position and height as you’d use a single monitor, then pushing them both to the sides.
+The most common setup mistake: placing both monitors exactly as you’d position a single display, then pushing them to the sides.
 This forces constant head rotation and creates neck strain within weeks.

-Equal primary/secondary split (most common): Both monitors sit centered in front of you, side by side, with the seam between them directly ahead.
-Your head turns 15–20 degrees to each monitor.
-Works for workflows where both screens get similar attention — coding on one, documentation on the other.
+Equal primary/secondary split (most common): Both monitors centered in front of you, with the seam between them directly ahead.
+Head turns 15-20 degrees to each side.
+Right for workflows where both screens get similar active use — code on one, documentation on the other.

-Primary/reference split: Your main monitor sits directly in front of you.
-The secondary monitor sits to one side at a slight angle (turned 30 degrees toward you).
-This is correct when you glance at the secondary display (Slack, email, monitoring dashboards) but do primary work on one screen.
-Reduces neck rotation for secondary monitor checks.
+Primary/reference split: Main monitor directly ahead.
+Secondary monitor to one side at a 30-degree angle toward you.
+Right for setups where you glance at the secondary display (Slack, email, dashboards) but do primary work on one screen.
+Reduces the head rotation required for secondary glances.

-Height: The top of both monitors should sit at or slightly below eye level.
-If the tops are above your eyes, you’re looking up all day, which compresses the cervical spine.
-Monitor arms make this easy to dial in independently per display.
+Height: Top of both monitors at or slightly below eye level.
+Tops above your eyes means looking up all day, which compresses the cervical spine over time.
+Monitor arms make independent height adjustment easy per display.

-Distance: Both monitors should sit at roughly arm’s length (20–30 inches from eyes).
-If one is significantly farther away due to a corner desk setup, increase that monitor’s font size or resolution scale to compensate.
+Distance: Both monitors at roughly arm’s length (20-30 inches from eyes).
+If one sits farther due to a corner desk layout, increase that monitor’s font size or resolution scale to compensate for the distance.

 Equipment You’ll Need

-Below are the key components for a reliable dual monitor setup.
-Mix and match based on your budget and existing gear.
+These are the key components for a reliable dual monitor setup.
+Mix and match based on budget and existing gear.

 Dell P2425H 24-Inch FHD Monitor